hugesuccess/whyclassesarestupidinjavascript/README.md

 looked nothing like 'classical' (made up word) inheritance.
 So at least you knew you where doing something different (and weird).
 You expected the rules to be different because the syntax was different (kind of a big hint).
 Now, the syntax is exactly the same, but the rules are still completely different.
-It's just pretending to be 'classical', *which makes perfect sense!*.
+It's just pretending to be 'classical', *which makes perfect sense*.

 The most egregious being JavaScripts ability to dynamically update an instance of a class (even after it has been instantiated!) by manipulating the scope chain.